gvwilson/sensibleadventures/maddy-roo/old.md

 "Thanks," Maddy repeated.

 The silence that followed stretched and stretched until finally Bluster broke it.
-"C'mon," he said to his brother, a surly look on his face.
+"C'mon," he said to his brother.
-With the barest of nods to the special they walked away, in step as always.
+With the barest of nods to the shaper they walked away, in step as always.

-"They're *stinkers*," Sindy pronounced, wrinkling her nose.
+"I don't like them," Sindy pronounced, wrinkling her muzzle.

 Maddy let out a relieved breath.
-"Yes they are.
-Thank you," she told the special a third time.
+"Me neither.
+Thank you," she told the shaper a third time.

 The tortoise smiled.
 "You're welcome---it would have been a shame to lose such a nice drawing.
 Are you headed home?
-It's been a while since I saw your mother, and I could use the walk."
+It's been a while since I saw your mother, and I could use a longer walk."

-The Roo family's house stood on the very edge of the village, neatly painted a pale orange that made it look warm on even the coldest days.
+The Roo family's house stood on the very edge of the village.
 The ground floor had been built by a rhino who had dreamed of opening a tavern in Rusty Bridge, only to discover that there wasn't enough traffic on the ancient highway to keep one going.
-A family of wolves had added a second story after he moved on, its hallway and three bedrooms built on a smaller scale.
+A family of wolves had moved in after he moved on and added a second story built to a smaller scale.
 Papa Roo had taken one look and decided it was the perfect place to start a family.
 Mama Roo had rolled her eyes and reminded him that he'd called the previous three towns they had visited perfect too.